Find out what professional assistance you might need and how to engage a registered conveyancer, legal practitioner or licensed surveyor.

 Subscribe to our Title Watch service and monitor activity against selected properties

 The Registrar-General’s Verification of Identity Requirements provides a framework for legal practitioners, conveyancers or mortgagees to take reasonable steps to verify the identity of a party to a conveyancing transaction.
+The purpose of carrying out verification of identity (VOI) is to reduce the risk of identity fraud and the registration of fraudulent land transactions.
+VOI of Clients and mortgagors is considered to be part of the due diligence required of conveyancing professionals.

 Under the Registrar-General’s Verification of Identity Requirements the following parties are responsible for verifying identity:-